 The walking track to Stafsnes, a beautiful hidden beach on Heimaey.
 Stafsnes beach is peacefully nestled in a cove behind the impressive folded cliffs of Blátindur.
 It’s almost like Hawaii – but without the palm trees.
-It can be blissfully sheltered – and wind-free! – and significantly warmer than the rest of the island.
+It can be blissfully sheltered and significantly warmer than the rest of the island.
 The only way to get there is to hike down the steep slopes behind Herjólfsdalur.
 On the way you’ll pass by the little house on the giant plug that makes you want to stay overnight and enjoy the sunset in this idyllic location.

 At just over 450 metres, Mount Amos isn’t really that high, but its inclination gets rather steep & challenging.
 You’ll have to scramble your way up (and down again!) over huge granite boulders to reach the top of this peak in The Hazards mountain range.
 Once you’ve braved the hardcore scrambling bit, you will be rewarded with awe-inspiring views over Wineglass Bay and the Freycinet Peninsula on the east coast of Tasmania.

-When I thought of a name for my blog, I came up with two typical expressions.
+When I thought of a name for my blog, I came up with two distinctive expressions.
 I already used these phrases for a long time, but this is the first time a Wilderness Coffee and a Natural High are actually simultaneously featured in one picture.
 Having a Wilderness Coffee on this beautiful beach was pure bliss!